 DEALING WITH CONFIRMED POSITIVE COVID-19 CASES AND EXPOSURE TO COVID-19:

 Strategies to deal with a COVID-19 positive case

 - If the child is in care when the test results are confirmed positive, the child will be isolated until the parents/guardian arrives to pick them up.

-- The administration will inform parents of enrolled children when there is a suspected outbreak of a communicable disease or an outbreak of an unusual illness that represents a public health emergency. *An outbreak is defined as a single positive COVID-19 case.
+- The administration will inform parents of enrolled children when there is a suspected outbreak of a communicable disease or an outbreak of an unusual illness that represents a public health emergency. *An outbreak is defined as more than one positive COVID-19 case in the same classroom.

 - GMS will report positive COVID-19 cases to the Department of Health (DOH).
 The facility will also report positive COVID-19 cases to the Pennsylvania Department of Human Services (DHS).

 Exposure to a person who tests positive for COVID-19

 Exposure is defined as being within 3 feet of the individual who tests positive for COVID-19 for a period of 15 minutes or more.
 It also means coming into direct contact with droplets from a COVID-19 positive individual.
 Persons who test positive are considered infectious 48 hours before the onset of symptoms.
 Persons testing positive but do not have symptoms are considered infectious 2 days after exposure (if known) or starting 2 days before test date (if exposure is unknown).

 If a staff person, household member, or a child is exposed to an individual who tests positive for COVID -19:

 - It is strongly recommended and highly encouraged that they self-quarantine until they are symptom free based on the CDC guidelines.
 Staff without symptoms may return to work if tested negative with an at home Covid-19 test.
 The staff must test for the next 5 days before returning to work.